-In 1996 and 1997, the original vertical wood siding was exposed, the front porch was reconstructed, based on an outline that existed on the wood siding beneath the aluminium siding, the original doors and 2/2 windows were refinished, a wood shingle roof was installed and a chimney constructed on the east gable.
-Although a substantial brick addition was constructed at the rear of the house in its new location, the house remains a good example of a modest Georgian cottage house from the community of Box Grove.
+In 1996 and 1997 the original vertical wood siding was exposed, the front porch was reconstructed, based on an outline that existed beneath the siding, the original doors and 2/2 windows were refinished, a wood shingle roof was restored and a chimney constructed on the east gable.
+Although a substantial brick addition was constructed at the rear of the house in its new location.
+The house remains a good example of a modest Georgian cottage house from the community of Box Grove.